olets/zsh-abbr-v5-docs/docs/commands.md

 Note for users migrating from Oh-My-Zsh: [OMZ's Git aliases are shell aliases](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh), not aliases in the Git config.
 To add abbreviations for them, use **import-aliases**.

 Note that zsh-abbr does not lint the imported abbreviations.
-It is up to the user to double check the result before taking further actions.
+It is up to the user to double-check the result before taking further actions.

 Use `--dry-run` to see what would result, without making any actual changes.